 Chronic fatigue syndrome (CFS) and fibromyalgia (FM) are often confused with one another.
 Sadly, because of this, many patients fail to find the help they need.
-As your go-to source of Oklahoma City fibromyalgia relief, we thought of outlining the key features that distinguish CFS from fibromyalgia.
+As your go-to source of Oklahoma City, OK fibromyalgia relief, we thought of outlining the key features that distinguish CFS from fibromyalgia.
 Hopefully, by helping you understand the two, you can better plan for your next steps.

 What is Chronic Fatigue Syndrome?

 Chronic fatigue syndrome (CFS) is a prevalent health concern that triggers extreme fatigue that lasts for at least six months.
 It also sets off additional issues, including:

 - Muscle pain or tenderness in the neck, shoulders, lower back, hips, thighs, and legs.